 IV.
-A. 2.
-Satisfactory Academic Progress Requirements Specific to the W. P. Carey School of Business
+A. 3.
+W. P. Carey School of Business Satisfactory Academic Progress Requirements

 In addition to the above Graduate College requirements for satisfactory progress, Ph.D. students are required to satisfy the following conditions for satisfactory progress as set by the W. P. Carey School of Business Doctoral Committee: